SJellen/protocols/rfc/rfc-0002-usg-entitlement-token.md

 ## Revision History

-**v1.1 — December 2025**
-- Removed placeholder ISSN from document metadata.
-- Updated header to adopt the unified USG-RFC series format.
-- Aligned top matter with RFC 0001 revisions for consistency.
-- No technical or normative changes were made to the specification.

 **v1.0 — December 2025**
 - Initial publication of RFC 0002 (USG Entitlement Token Profile).
 - Introduced the normative token schema for authorization within the USG ecosystem.